KevinAst/feature-u/docs/detail.md

 application, **feature-u** can actually coordinate the launch of your application (i.e. **start it running**)!

-This is accomplished through the `launchApp()` function.
+This is accomplished through the {{book.api.launchApp}} function.

-- It manages the setup and configuration of the frameworks in use, such as [redux], [redux-logic], etc.  This is based on a set of supplied plugable Aspects that extend **feature-u**, integrating external frameworks to match your specific run-time stack.
+- It manages the setup and configuration of the frameworks in use, such as {{book.ext.redux}}, {{book.ext.reduxLogic}}, etc.  This is based on a set of supplied plugable Aspects that extend **feature-u**, integrating external frameworks to match your specific run-time stack.

-- It facilitates application life-cycle hooks on the Feature object, allowing features to manage things like: initialization and injecting root UI elements, etc.
+- It facilitates application life-cycle hooks on the {{book.api.Feature}} object, allowing features to manage things like: initialization and injecting root UI elements, etc.

-- It creates and promotes the App object which contains the publicFace of all features, facilitating a cross-communication between features.
+- It creates and promotes the {{book.api.App}} object which contains the publicFace of all features, facilitating a cross-communication between features.

 As a result, your application mainline is very simple and generic.
 There is no real app-specific code in it ... **not even any global initialization**!
 That is because **each feature can inject their own app-specific constructs**!!
-The mainline merely accumulates the Aspects and Features, and starts the app by invoking `launchApp()`:
+The mainline merely accumulates the Aspects and Features, and starts the app by invoking {{book.api.launchApp}}:

 **`src/app.js`**